Funding Acknowledgements

 JCAM undertakes projects that include all segments of the Japanese Canadian community, as well as reaching out to other Canadians.
 JCAM organizes activities, programs, and services in both the English and Japanese language in order to educate and inform the general community about Japanese and Japanese Canadian art, music, culture, heritage and history, while also operating the Japanese Language School and the Japanese Public Schools Program (Japan PSP) a cultural program at the Centre for Manitoba’s elementary school students.
 JCAM hosts the Japanese Pavilion at Folklorama, and administers the Community Fund.
 The Centre maintains a library of Japanese books, DVD’s and other educational materials.

 Hinode Taiko is grateful to be among the 166 arts and cultural organizations recently awarded grants through the Manitoba government’s Arts and Cultural Sustainability Fund.
 Administered by the Manitoba Arts Council, these funds are intended to help arts and cultural organizations and artists recover from the challenges of the COVID-19 pandemic.
-In addition to supporting operating costs, Hinode Taiko will use these funds to help establish new directions in creating and distributing our work and in instructing, and for professional development.
-For more information:
+In addition to supporting operating costs, Hinode Taiko used these funds to help establish new directions in creating and distributing our work and in instructing, and for professional development.

 2014 JamSession © All rights reserved.